Walter Young (American football)

-Walter Lee Young Jr. (born December 7, 1979) is an American former professional football wide receiver who played for the Carolina Panthers and Pittsburgh Steelers of the National Football League (NFL).
+Walter Lee Young Jr. (born December 7, 1979) is an American former professional football player who was a wide receiver for the Carolina Panthers and Pittsburgh Steelers of the National Football League (NFL).
 He was selected by the Panthers in the seventh-round pick of the 2003 NFL draft.
-He played college football at the University of Illinois.
+He played college football for the Illinois Fighting Illini.

 Early life

-Born in Chicago Heights, Illinois, USA, Young attended Rich East High School in Park Forest, Illinois, where he earned all-state honors as a quarterback.
+Born in Chicago Heights, Illinois, Young attended Rich East High School in Park Forest, Illinois, where he earned all-state honors as a quarterback.

 College career

 Football

-Originally a quarterback, Young switched to wide receiver as a redshirt sophomore at the University of Illinois in 2000.
+Originally a quarterback, Young switched to wide receiver as a redshirt sophomore at the University of Illinois Urbana-Champaign in 2000.
 Starting seven games that year, Young finished the season with 27 receptions for 403 yards.
 As a junior, Young started 11 games and finished second on the team with 50 catches for 890 yards and eight touchdowns, while averaging a team-leading 17.8 yards per catch.
 In his senior year of 2002, Young started 12 games and again ranked second on the team with 56 catches for 822 yards and six touchdowns.
 Young finished his college career ranking third on the Illini all-time list with 2,382 receiving yards and 15 touchdown receptions, and fifth with 147 receptions.